 The downsides of this type of flooring are mostly when it comes to comfort and warmth.
 Or should we say the lack of them?
 Ceramic tiles are a hard material which doesn’t exactly feel cosy or welcoming.
 It is cold to the touch and doesn’t feel exactly comfortable on the feet, especially during the winter.
 Tiles will do a great job in places where moisture can be an issue like bathrooms but hardly anywhere else unless you don’t mind the discomforts that come with it.

 Vinyl flooring is a highly versatile synthetic flooring material with excellent durability which can be used everywhere you can think of.
 It has two variations – inlaid or printed and comes in three forms – sheet, tile or plank.
 Now, let’s see what vinyl is all about, shall we?

 Customisable.
 There is a wide variety of choice when it comes to patterns and colours.
-In this regard, you should never feel disappointed from vinyl flooring because there is plenty of options.
+In this regard, you should never feel disappointed with vinyl flooring because there is plenty of options.